We're starting to, I don't want to hear no complaints.

 And then corruption, right?

-So it goes here, the mob gained a foothold in America's cities at a time when police departments were still in their infancy.
+The mob gained a foothold in America's cities at a time when police departments were still in their infancy.

 Officers received little training and low pay.

-And this is important to note, guys, because obviously when you're not getting paid shit and you're poor, right?
+And this is important to note, guys, because obviously when you're not getting paid shit and you're poor, right, you're going to be way more susceptible to corruption.

-This is actually a big reason if you guys want to get into the FBI, you want to work in a law force agency, even local police departments nowadays do this, they do pretty stringent credit checks, and the reason why is because they don't want you to be as susceptible to corruption and bribery, which happens a lot with um, you know, when you're underpaid.
+This is actually a big reason if you guys want to get into the FBI, you want to work in a law enforcement agency, even local police departments nowadays do this.

-Yeah, he was paying them off for the colour.
+Yeah, he was paying them off.

-Here we can watch this right here, this little thing right here.
+Here, we can watch this right here, this little thing right here.

 It's about to start again.

-It's gonna start again?
+It's going to start again?

 In nine seconds.